 9 April 1945: All but 3 of the 61 black officers who had been arrested in quarters at Freeman Field for attempting to enter an officers' club closed to them were released.
 The three not released had been accused of disobeying the orders of a superior officer and offering violence to him.
 They included Lieutenants Roger C. "Bill" Terry, Marsen A. Thomson, and Shirley R. Clinton.
 At the same time, Colonel Robert Selway, commander of the base and of the 477th Bombardment Group there, issued Base Regulation 85-2, noting which personnel were to use each of the two sets of buildings on base.
 The regulation specified not only two separate officers clubs, but also two separate recreational buildings, two separate mess buildings, two different sets of base officers' quarters, and two separate sets of latrines.
 One set was reserved for personnel undergoing training, by which Selway meant black officers, and the other set was reserved for base, supervisory, instructor, and command personnel, by which Selway meant white officers.
 Of the 422 black officers at Freeman Field, 101 refused to sign the new regulation, which contradicted War Department policy, and were taken into custody.
-321 of the other black officers signed the regulation, some of them adding notes that they disagreed with the segregated facilities policy.
-(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call number 283.28-6; J. Todd Moye, Freedom Flyers [Oxford University Press, 2010], pp. 133, 135, 138; James Warren, The Tuskegee Airmen Mutiny at Freeman Field [Vacaville, CA: Convers Publishing, 2001), pp. 195-197)
+They included members of the 619th Bombardment Squadron, 477th Bombardment Group, and "E" Squadron of the 118th Army Air Forces Base Unit (AAFBU), which consisted of replacements for the 477th Bombardment Group.
+318 of the other black officers (not counting the 3 still under arrest from the first round) signed the regulation, some of them adding notes that they disagreed with the segregated facilities policy.
+Among them were 16 of the officers initially arrested.
+If one counts all of the black officers arrested at Freeman Field during April 1945, the number is 120 (19 arrested first time but not second, 42 arrested first and second times, and 59 arrested second time only).
+(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call numbers 283.28-6 and 283.48-7, p.
+32; J. Todd Moye, Freedom Flyers [Oxford University Press, 2010], pp. 133, 135, 138; James Warren, The Tuskegee Airmen Mutiny at Freeman Field [Vacaville, CA: Convers Publishing, 2001), pp. 195-197)